Disclosure: I may receive commissions for purchases made through links in this post.

-All this being said I do not follow it to the letter or even close.
+That being said, I do not follow it to the letter or even close.
 I love the ideas then take it and make it work for us.
-I highly recommend you do the same for your family, your child and your schedule.
+I highly recommend you do the same for your family, your child, and your schedule.

 Curriculum Choices Grade 9:

 Here we go!!
 Note the curriculum is broken down by subjects to fit our homeschooling and learning style.
 You can read why our homeschool looks like school at home for more information.

 This is our first “official” year of high school.
 “High school” is grades 10-12 hear but I find most homeschoolers seem to include grade 9 in “high school”.

 ⇒By the way I also have a secret weapon ?
 I LOVE this book to help me cure the fear and overwhelm of homeschooling high school.
 Read my review here: Cure The Fear: A Powerful Tool To Help You Homeschool High School With Confidence

 Language Arts (English)

 The Complete Writer: Writing With Skill Level 2 – We used level 1 last year, and C loved this book!!
 You will need an instructor’s textbook and a student workbook. (for Amazon.ca: Instructor’s Textbook, Student Workbook)